moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 We provide repository templates for the supported runtimes:

 - [Python](https://github.com/ministryofjustice/analytical-platform-airflow-python-template)
-- R (coming soon).
+- R (coming soon)

 These templates include:

-- GitHub Actions workflow to build and scan your container for vulnerabilities with Trivy.
+- GitHub Actions workflow to build and scan your container for vulnerabilities with Trivy
-- GitHub Actions workflow to build and test your container's structure.
+- GitHub Actions workflow to build and test your container's structure
-- GitHub Actions workflow to perform a dependency review of your repository, if it's public.
+- GitHub Actions workflow to perform a dependency review of your repository, if it's public
-- GitHub Actions workflow to build and push your container to the Analytical Platform's container registry.
+- GitHub Actions workflow to build and push your container to the Analytical Platform's container registry
-- Dependabot configuration for updating GitHub Actions, Docker, and dependencies such as Pip.
+- Dependabot configuration for updating GitHub Actions, Docker, and dependencies such as Pip

 The GitHub Actions workflows call shared workflows we maintain [here](https://github.com/ministryofjustice/analytical-platform-airflow-github-actions).

 ### Vulnerability scanning

-The GitHub Actions workflow to build and scan your container for vulnerabilities with Trivy will alert on any CVEs (Common Vulnerabilities and Exposures) marked `HIGH` or `CRITICAL` that have a fix available.
+The GitHub Actions workflow builds and scans your container for vulnerabilities with Trivy, alerting you to any CVEs (Common Vulnerabilities and Exposures) marked as `HIGH` or `CRITICAL` that have a fix available.
 You will need to either update the offending package or skip the CVE by adding it to `.trivyignore` in the root of your repository.

 ### Configuration testing